aManNamedTed/arduino/robotHand/devLog/dayTwo.md

 Because the second and third joints are connected to the first, the second and third joints will remain at their 90 degree baseline.

+### Update 1.2

+Okay I messed up.
+The second joint has more than a 90 degree range of motion, which means baseline for second joints will have to be a little less than 90 degrees.
+Currently second joint range of motion is measuring about 115 degrees for a flexed position.
+Well...
+I guess my hope for equal range of motion for flexed and extended hand movement is nixed this time.
+Maybe if I had 360 degree range of motion servos, I could do some funky-cool things but that'll have to be next time.

 ## Range of Motion of Finger Joints
 <table>
   <tr>